AI Lead Response Infrastructure for Enterprise Real Estate Brokerages

 Related Reading

-- Speed-to-Lead Statistics 2026 — The data behind enterprise response time standards
+- Speed-to-Lead Statistics 2026 — The data behind enterprise response time standards, including 2026 AI vs. human benchmarks

 - Speed-to-Lead: Why 5 Minutes Is Already Too Late — Foundation concepts for lead response